equetzal/huronOS-build-tools/docs/usage/directives/directives-file-syntax.md

     This directive defines a list of software packages to enable for the user during the execution mode.

 - [`Bookmarks=[ bookmark1|...|bookmarkN| ]`](./configurations/bookmarks.md)
-    Set the initial browser bookmarks\* (supported only in Chromium and Firefox).
+    Set the browser bookmarks\* (supported only in Chromium and Firefox).
-    > Please note that updates after the first open are not yet supported.

 - [`Wallpaper=[ default || wallpaperURL ]`](./configurations/wallpaper.md)
     By setting this directive to `default`, the [huronOS wallpaper](https://github.com/equetzal/huronOS-build-tools/blob/development/software-modules/base/03-budgie/files/huronos-background.png) will be used.
 Otherwise, the image will be retrieved from the specified URL.